-They engage in the repeated mistreatment of one or more people through humiliation, intimidation and passive-aggressive sabotage, along with coercion, punishment, belittling, embarrassment, revenge and threatening behaviors.
+They engage in the repeated mistreatment of one or more people through humiliation, intimidation and passive-aggressive sabotage, along with coercion, punishment, belittling, embarrassment, revenge, and threatening behaviors.

 1. Safety First

-Never compromise your safety.
+Never compromise on your safety.
 It is extremely important to protect yourself both mentally and physically.
 If the bullying occurs online, do not engage, you’d rather unfriend and block than engage or react in any way.
 If the bullying occurs at work, speak to your manager or HR.

 2. Create Distance

-Whether you’re dealing with a road rage driver, a pushy salesperson, a hostile neighbour, an obnoxious relation, or a domineering supervisor, keep a healthy distance, and avoid engagement unless you absolutely have to.
+Whether you’re dealing with a road rage driver, a pushy salesperson, a hostile neighbor, an obnoxious relation, or a domineering supervisor, keep a healthy distance and avoid engagement unless you absolutely have to.

 3. Ignore It

-If you’re not in a position to keep a healthy distance or avoid engagement, then ignore the inappropriate behaviour.
+If you’re not in a position to keep a healthy distance or avoid engagement, then ignore the inappropriate behavior.
 Bullies are sometimes driven by a sense of power.
-Like a kid with a new toy they get a kick out of pushing a button and seeing what happens.
+Like a kid with a new toy, they get a kick out of pushing a button and seeing what happens.

-If someone keeps making jokes at your expense, laugh along with them.
+- If someone keeps making jokes at your expense, laugh along with them.

-If someone makes sarcastic, fake compliments, thank them.
+- If someone makes sarcastic, fake compliments, thank them.

-When someone says something rude, pretend that you didn’t hear them.
+- When someone says something rude, pretend that you didn’t hear them.

-If someone harps on the same mistake or accident you made, tell them that is now in the past.
+- If someone harps on the same mistake or accident you made, tell them that is now in the past.

 4. Don’t React